 - Labor force participation rate: 65.1% vs. 65.3% previous

-I noted in my previous forex trading guide that “the leading labor indicators seem to be skewed towards an upside surprise,” but I also asked y’all to “consider that a large chunk of the previous month’s job gains were from part-time employment, so downgrades to the previous reading is within the realm of possibility.”
+I noted in my previous forex trading guide that “the leading labor indicators seem to be skewed towards an upside surprise,” but I also asked y’all to “consider that a large chunk of the previous month’s job gains was from part-time employment, so downgrades to the previous reading are within the realm of possibility.”

 The slight decrease in net employment didn’t seem to bother the jobless rate since it held steady at 5.8%, but a closer look at the details of the report shows that the labor force participation rate dropped from 65.3% to 65.1%, which is rather gloomy since that implies that some people just gave up on looking for jobs altogether.